Making Content Accessible

 self.lock.release()

 Now any clicks in the browser chrome can be replaced with keyboard actions.
 But what about clicks in the web page itself?
 This is trickier, because web pages can have any number of links.
 So the standard solution is letting the user Tab through all the clickable things on the page, and press Enter to actually click on them.Though it’s not the only solution.
-The old Vimperator browser extension for Firefox and its successors instead show one- or two-letter codes next to each clickable element, and let the user type those codes to activate that element.
+The old Vimperator browser extension for Firefox and its successors instead shows one- or two-letter codes next to each clickable element, and lets the user type those codes to activate that element.

 We’ll implement this by expanding our implementation of focus.
 We already have a focus property on each Tab indicating which input element is capturing keyboard input.
 Let’s allow buttons and links to be focused as well.
-Of course, they don’t capture keyboard input, but when the user pressed Enter we’ll press the button or navigate to the link.
+Of course, they don’t capture keyboard input, but when the user presses Enter we’ll press the button or navigate to the link.

 We’ll start by binding those keys in the event loop: